 FACT: First things may always seem exciting.
 After all, it’s the first time you’re opting for it.
 But, you could do much better than that.
-With a little extra research, you will realize that first quote is way higher than market rates.
+With a little extra research, you will realize that the first quote is generally way higher than market rates.
 Compare car insurance online to get better quotes.

 FACT: The add-ons you wish to buy entirely depends on your requirements.
 To earn better commissions, your dealer may be tempted to push for add-ons that you may not need.
 Just get the primary ones that are essential for you.
 If you are a new driver, the zero dep cover comes handy.
-This infographic can make things simpler for your understanding.

 FACT: Free insurance no longer exists!
 All discounts that dealers, insurance brokers, and agents can pass on to the customers is pre-approved by IRDA, before it is out in the market.
 Choose at your own discretion instead of becoming prey to foolish schemes.
 If your dealer says he is giving something free, he could be billing you for the insurance under some other head.

 FACT: No freebies can justify the right insurance policy for your new car!
 Value added services such as free wash, free servicing, etc. should be provided to you irrespective of whether you purchase car insurance from him or not.
 Don’t let freebies lure you into buying a policy from him.

 FACT: Not buying insurance from your dealer can still make you eligible for cashless claim settlements, quick survey, genuine part usage, quality assurance and other benefits.
 After all, these benefits are offered by the insurance company and not the dealer.